SedAqeh/AnimeExplorer_SyedFaqihHassan/README.md

 ## ✨ Features

 - 📜 Anime list with infinite scroll
-- 🔍 Search and debounce logic
+- 🔍 Search with debounce logic and reset handling
 - 🧾 Detail view with synopsis, genres, and score
 - ❤️ Add/remove favorites (with animated heart)
 - 📁 Favorites tab with local persistence (AsyncStorage)